trryyy/trryyy/README.md

 - 🌱 I’m currently learning NextJS
 - 🥅 2022 Goals: Learn more about web3 and perhaps contribute to open source projects
-- ⚡ Fun fact: I am a black back martial artist 🥋
+- ⚡ Fun fact: I am a Star Wars fan!

 ### Connect with me: